 The Summer Assembly is the summit of all preceding EASA events.
-It is held for 2 weeks around the beginning of August, each year organised by different groups of students at a different site to a different theme.
+It is held for two weeks around the beginning of August, each year organized by different groups of students at a different site to a different theme.

-The proposals for the Summer Assembly should be made two years in advance to help finding the organising team and sponsorship.
+The proposals for the Summer Assembly should be made two years in advance to help finding the organizing team and sponsorship.

-The organising team can give signatures in the name of EASA.
+The organizing team can give signatures in the name of EASA.

-The whole of the EASA is trusting the organisers of the next Summer Assembly to make the right choices when arranging the assembly.
+The whole of the EASA is trusting the organizers of the next Summer Assembly to make the right choices when arranging the assembly.

-They should always feel the full support of all NCs and in particular of the former organisers who should pass on their experiences.
+They should always feel the full support of all NCs and in particular of the former organizers who should pass on their experiences.